elmfrain/prmod_website/README.md

 ```
 emrun index.html
 ```

+## What's Missing
+* Website won't work on Safari because multithreading isn't enabled on that brower.
+* Use Emscripten's web API to remove the need to use a thread on each fetch.
+* Downloads section lists available downloads along with its metadata.
+* Maybe a 404 screen.

 ## How It's Made
 This project's workflow (stack) is unconventional because it is written in C instead of JavaScript, CSS, and HTML.